sunyang1994702/Data-Crawling/README.md

 # Data-Crawling
 Some examples about scrapying data from website!
-There has many method for parsing html content such as Regular expression, BeautifulSoup, Json, Selenium.
+There has many method for parsing html content such as Regular expression, BeautifulSoup, Json, Scrapy, Selenium.
 ## Forbes Ranking List
 This is a World Rich List ranking website. https://www.forbeschina.com/lists/1733
 BeautifulSoup was used in parsing this website.
-## MaoYan Movieselenium
+## MaoYan Movie
 This is a chinese movie website. https://maoyan.com/films/
 Json was used in parsing thes website.
 It needs an API interface to access previous history user's reviews.
 Reference: https://zhuanlan.zhihu.com/p/64973824